NZR FM guards van: First batch, 1977

-In the mid-1970s New Zealand Railways (NZR) had a need for new guards vans for new vans for both freight and moderately fast passenger and express freight services, to replace old and increasingly decrepit vans.
-Most of the existing vans were built before 1946, including passenger express vans, post-war construction being only two batches of 35 and 30 vans in 1955 and between 1963-1967.
+In the mid-1970s, New Zealand Railways (NZR) had a need for new guards vans for new vans for both freight and moderately fast passenger and express freight services, to replace old and increasingly decrepit vans.
+Most of the existing vans were built before 1946, including passenger express vans, with post-war construction being only two batches of 35 and 30 vans in 1955 and between 1963 - 1967.

 The New Zealand Cabinet approval for made for the van order on 15 May 1973 and NZR General Manager T M Small made a second request to the Cabinet Works Committee for approval on 15 August 1974, but no work was made on design until 1975 due to the fact the NZR design staff were preoccupied with design of wagons and the reconstruction of the Northerner express.
 The first order for 56 FM vans was approved by the last Cabinet meeting of the Rowling Labour Government on 18 November 1975 for $4.32 million.

 The vans were built by Mitsubishi and were the first all-steel vans.
 The body was composed of three modules that could be detached from the underframe: a central module, classed GM (guard's module), which contained the guard's office, five first-class seats and facilities; and two outer modules, classed LM (luggage module), for freight and luggage.
-The idea was that should a module become damaged in service it can be removed for repairs and replaced with another, allowing the van to return to service sooner than otherwise would have been the case.
+The idea was that, should a module become damaged in service it can be removed for repairs and replaced with another, allowing the van to return to service sooner than otherwise would have been the case.
 It was because of these modules that the vans were given the FM classification, as opposed to the traditional F designation given to all previous NZR guards vans.
 The FM also pioneered the X28020 bogie, now used under New Zealand's long-distance passenger fleet.
-The first batch was very well received by guards.
+The first batch was very well received by the guards.
 Fifty-six were built, and in 1976 an order was placed for an additional 17.

 Second batch, 1981

 In 1981, another batch of 50 vans was introduced, built by Daewoo in South Korea.
 Consideration was even given to using stainless steel bodies on the second batch, but the cost was considered impossible after the acceptance of treated anti-corrosion lower-grade steel for the New Zealand EM class electric multiple units.

-In April 1983 the newly formed New Zealand Railways Corporation commissioned consultants Booz Allen Hamilton to review operations with a view of making the Corporation's services more efficient, they reported back in May 1984.
-Their conclusion was that the extra train weight, crewing and loss of revenue space on trains induced by the vans made the continued use of the guard's vans uneconomic and they should be withdrawn from freight trains.
+In April 1983 the newly formed New Zealand Railways Corporation commissioned consultants Booz Allen Hamilton to review operations with a view to making the Corporation's services more efficient.
+They reported back in May 1984.
+Their conclusion was that the extra train weight, crewing and loss of revenue space on trains induced by the vans made the continued use of the guard's vans uneconomic, and they should be withdrawn from freight trains.
 Among recommendations was reducing locomotive crews from two to one, and the replacement of guards and vans with Train End Monitors (TEMs).